Maphsge4/NEO/README.md

 ### Generation Throughput

-The figure below shows NEO's throughput gains over the non-CPU-offloading baseline under different workloads.
+The figure below (Figure 10a in the paper) shows NEO's throughput gains over the non-CPU-offloading baseline under different workloads.
 NEO achieves up to 12.2%, 13.3%, 29.7%, and 79.3% higher throughput over the baseline under different CPU capacities.

 ![image-20250221101309717](docs/cpu-sensitivity.png)